Skip to main content

 Penn GSE AHEAD

-Penn AHEAD is one of several organizations actively engaged in advancing research-based knowledge about College Promise programs.
-Researchers, practitioners, and policymakers who are interested in further understanding College Promise programs should also consider the work of these other organizations.
+Other scholars and organizations are also engaged in advancing research-based knowledge about college promise programs.
+Researchers, practitioners, and policymakers who are interested in further understanding college promise programs should consider the work of these other researchers and organizations.

-Led by Martha Kanter, the College Promise Campaign provided Penn AHEAD with initial seed money to begin its research on College Promise programs and create the online searchable database and map of College Promise programs.
-The College Promise Campaign is a national, non-partisan initiative that seeks to build public support for funding the first two years of higher education.
+Led by Martha Kanter, the College Promise Campaign provided Penn AHEAD with initial seed money to begin its research on College Promise programs and create an online searchable database and map of College Promise programs.
+College Promise “is a national, non-partisan, nonprofit initiative that builds broad public support for funding the first two or more years of postsecondary education for hard-working students, and ensuring those students have access to quality educational opportunities and supports.”

 Campaign for Free College Tuition